hashinil/hashinil/README.md

 - 🔭 Software Engineer who is passionate about data engineering
 - 🌱 I’m currently learning 'Designing and Implementing a Data Science Solution on Azure'
-- ✨ I have completed 'IBM Data Science Professional Certificate'
+- ✨ I have completed;
+      1. IBM Data Science Professional Certificate
-- ✨ I have completed 'Microsoft Certified: Azure AI Fundamentals'
+      2. Microsoft Certified: Azure AI Fundamentals
 - :house: Born in Sri Lanka and Live in Luxembourg

 ---